What is Common Land?

 Part 2: Shows who has common rights over the land and what those rights are, for example, sheep or cattle grazing, the right to remove gravel and stone.

 Part 3: Details who owns the land (if registered).

 If you are planning to buy a piece of land, you may need to carry out a search of the Register of Common Land & Village Greens to ensure that there are no rights of commons attached to the land.

-If you are not using a solicitor, you can download a CON29O form found at the bottom of this page.
-Please submit duplicate copies of form CON29O and Ordnance Survey plan of the property on which you wish to search, along with the fee of £3.00.
+If you are not using a solicitor, please complete a CON29O form, available from a law stationers.
+Please submit duplicate copies of form CON29O and an Ordnance Survey plan of the property on which you wish to search, along with the fee of £4.50 (inclusive of VAT.)